Tiago (footballer, born 1984)

-Tiago full name Tiago dos Santos Roberto (born 21 March 1984) is a Brazilian footballer who plays as a forward.
+Tiago (born Tiago dos Santos Roberto; 21 March 1984) is a Brazilian footballer who plays as a forward.

 Career

-Born in São Paulo, Brazil, Tiago left for Corinthians Alagoano in 2003, played twice in the national cup.
+Born on 21 March 1984, in São Paulo, Tiago left for Corinthians Alagoano in 2003, played twice in the national cup.
 He did not play in 2003 Campeonato Brasileiro Série C. May 2004 he returned to São Paulo state and signed a 5-year contract with Paulista.
 He did not play in 2005 Campeonato Brasileiro Série B.

-In January 2006 he left for Brunei DPMM.
+In January 2006, he left for Brunei DPMM.
 In February 2007 Tiago returned to Brazil and signed a contract with Extrema.

-In mid-2007 he left for Mexican side Chiapas but mainly a player for its B Team in Primera División A.
+In mid-2007, he left for Mexican side Chiapas but mainly a player for its B Team in Primera División A.

 In summer 2008, he left for Romanian Liga I club Gloria Buzău, played 5 times, he was fired for discipline problem.

 In 2009, he returned to Brazil for Campeonato Paulista Série A3 club Força.
 He played twice in the state 3rd level and was sent off on the first match he played.

 In February 2010, he was signed by Fluminense de Feira.
 He was released before the start of 2010 Campeonato Brasileiro Série D.

-In June 2010 he was signed by Amparo for 2010 Campeonato Paulista Segunda Divisão.
+In June 2010, he was signed by Amparo for 2010 Campeonato Paulista Segunda Divisão.
 He played 6 matches in the state league, scored 3 times.

-In January 2011 he was signed by Fast until the end of 2011 Campeonato Amazonense.
-In mid-2011 he left for Omani club Dhofar.
+In January 2011, he was signed by Fast until the end of 2011 Campeonato Amazonense.
+In mid-2011, he left for Omani club Dhofar.

-In 2012 Tiago returned to Brazil and signed a contract with Mogi Mirim, he was transferred to Sorriso in March and signed a contract until June 2012.
+In 2012, Tiago returned to Brazil and signed a contract with Mogi Mirim, he was transferred to Sorriso in March and signed a contract until June 2012.

 In 2013, he left for C.D. Águila.